AperEntertainment/OpenAperEngine/README.md

 - Download sources of Openw67Render and put them in dependencies/openw67render
 - Download sources of GLFW and put them in dependencies/openw67render/dependencies/glfw
+- Download sources of glbinding and put them in dependencies/openw67render/dependencies/glbinding
 - Run get_dependencies.sh in dependencies/openw67render

 #### Setting up CMake